Barclays Downgrades Catalent (CTLT)

 The projected annual revenue for Catalent is $4,801MM, an increase of 0.92%.
 The projected annual non-GAAP EPS is $3.30.

-T. Rowe Price Investment Management holds 16,579K shares representing 9.21% ownership of the company.
-In it's prior filing, the firm reported owning 18,420K shares, representing a decrease of 11.11%.
-The firm decreased its portfolio allocation in CTLT by 46.23% over the last quarter.
+Sei Investments holds 539K shares representing 0.30% ownership of the company.
+In it's prior filing, the firm reported owning 755K shares, representing a decrease of 39.94%.
+The firm decreased its portfolio allocation in CTLT by 55.72% over the last quarter.

-Capital World Investors holds 13,817K shares representing 7.67% ownership of the company.
-In it's prior filing, the firm reported owning 11,409K shares, representing an increase of 17.43%.
-The firm decreased its portfolio allocation in CTLT by 28.48% over the last quarter.

-Veritas Asset Management LLP holds 11,170K shares representing 6.20% ownership of the company.
-In it's prior filing, the firm reported owning 6,958K shares, representing an increase of 37.71%.
-The firm decreased its portfolio allocation in CTLT by 99.90% over the last quarter.
+ACWI - iShares MSCI ACWI ETF holds 55K shares representing 0.03% ownership of the company.
+In it's prior filing, the firm reported owning 47K shares, representing an increase of 13.78%.
+The firm decreased its portfolio allocation in CTLT by 24.93% over the last quarter.

 What is the Fund Sentiment?